allegro/blog/_posts/2021-12-29-readable-tests-by-example.md

 final ClientReputation VIP = ClientReputation.vip(CLIENT_ID)
 final PayOrderCommand PAY_FOR_ORDER_EUR_40 = new PayOrderCommand(ORDER_ID, EUR_40)

-def "shouldn't charge for delivery when the client has a VIP status"() {
+def "shouldn’t charge for delivery when the client has a VIP status"() {
     given:
         orderRepository.findBy(ORDER_ID) >> Optional.of(UNPAID_ORDER_EUR_40)